Rocket Companies Inc. (RKT) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 1.64% gain in the last 1 month and extending the period to 3 months gives it a -27.88%, and is -1.73% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.45% over the week and 5.72% over the month.
+The stock witnessed a 5.02% gain in the last 1 month and extending the period to 3 months gives it a -32.59%, and is 1.17% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.63% over the week and 6.11% over the month.

 Rocket Companies Inc. is expected to release its quarterly report on 02/23/2023.The EPS is expected to grow by 31.70% this year.